 SSL Certificates, Certificate Service

-A single-domain webserver certificate needed to enable SSL operation on your server.
+A single-host certificate to required for SSL functionality on your server.

 Multi-Domain SSL Certificate (SAN Certificate)

 A SAN (Subject Alternate Name) certificate specifies the main FQDN (Common Name, or CN) and also alternate FQDNs in use by services upon the host where the certificate is installed.

 SAN certificates allow for up to a maximum of 20 fully qualified alternate domain names (FQDNs) to be secured using a single certificate.

 Q: Can a SAN certificate be used on multiple devices?

 A: Yes, as long as they share the same web server OS version and private key.
 However,not recommend doing this unless it is absolutely necessary (for example, an HA cluster).